 What is a Debt Default?

 A debt default happens when a borrower fails to pay his or her loan at the time it is due.
-The time a default happens vary, depending on the terms agreed upon by the creditor and the borrower.
-Some already default after missing one payment while some others default only after three or more payments are missed.
+The time a default happens varies, depending on the terms agreed upon by the creditor and the borrower.
+Some loans default after missing one payment, while others default only after three or more payments are missed.
 In such an event, serious repercussions can happen, such as getting a poor credit rating.

 Debt default notice

 Before a debt becomes in default, a notice of debt default is sent by the creditor to the borrower, stating how far behind the debtor is in his or her payments, as well as how much is needed to keep the payments updated.
 Usually, the notice gives the debtor about two weeks to cover the missed payments.
 Otherwise, the debt will default.

 Debt default on secured loans and unsecured loans